ahmadexp/MiSTer_DB9/Docs/mister-plus.md

 1. Run the `rtc` script (ensure the internet is connected).
 2. Once `rtc` has finished, remove the wifi adapter and power down the MiSTer.
-3. Power the MiSTer back up and ensure the time is correct. (if it isn't you may need to disassemble the MiSTer Plus and ensure the battery is connected to the I/O board correctly and has a charge).
+3. Power the MiSTer back up and ensure the time is correct. (if it isn't you may need to disassemble the MiSTer Plus and ensure the battery is connected to the IO board correctly and has a charge).
 4. You can now re-connect the internet.